-“Staging” occurs when a physician uses test and scan results to determine which parts of the body are involved by cancer, in this case adrenal cancer.
-Staging is important because different stages of adrenal cancer are better addressed with treatments which may differ in amount, combination, or type.
+“Staging” occurs when a physician uses to test and scan results to determine which parts of the body are involved by cancer, in this case, adrenal cancer.
+Staging is important because different stages of adrenal cancer are better addressed with treatments that may differ in amount, combination, or type.
 According to the American Joint Committee on Cancer (AJCC), the stages for adrenocortical carcinoma are as follows:

 This stage describes adrenal cancer that is no greater than 5 cm and isolated to one adrenal gland.

-The cancer has grown larger than 5 cm but, as in Stage I, only involves one of the two adrenal glands and has not spread to other parts of the body.
+Cancer has grown larger than 5 cm but, as in Stage I only involves one of the two adrenal glands and has not spread to other parts of the body.

-The cancer may involve the fat, organs, or lymph nodes in the area of the body surrounding the adrenal gland in which the cancer originated.
+Cancer may involve the fat, organs, or lymph nodes in the area of the body surrounding the adrenal gland in which cancer originated.

 You may feel the need to make a quick decision, but it is very important to ask questions if there is anything about which you’re not entirely sure.
 It is very important for you and your doctor to communicate and work together to weigh the benefits of each treatment option against the possible adverse effects in order to ultimately determine which treatment option is best for you.